C.W. Parker Portland Horse

 Looking for something?

-Our Categories:antiques architecture art CAUTIONS chair conservation techniques decorative motifs encaustic wax French Furniture funny funny history house museums Interim Report Lacquer mold musings News painted furniture painted objects pest infestation pigments preservation process reparation reproduction restoration techniques shellac Spanish Furniture tailor textiles tools traditional varnishes upholstery virus waxes wooden objects
+Our Categories:antiques architecture art CAUTIONS chair conservation techniques decorative motifs encaustic wax French Furniture funny funny gilding history house museums Interim Report Lacquer mold musings News painted furniture painted objects pest infestation pigments preservation process reparation reproduction restoration techniques shellac Spanish Furniture tailor textiles tools traditional varnishes upholstery virus waxes wooden objects

 - If you can't find a bookmarked blog post check under out Portfolio Page top right; we moved some process blogs onto one page for convenience!
-All writing and all images not credited to someone else are copyright MPF Conservation; no reblogging permitted without permission.
+All writing and all images not credited to someone else are ©MPF Conservation.
+Reblogging permitted with credits to MPF Conservation; please notify.

 Tag Archives: Portland Oregon

 We are properly conserving a French-made Planter’s Chair, circa 1860.
 (You can begin here, if you like.)
 We’ll follow the chair through excavation to the new show-cover.
-We left off in the last posting with the seat partially excavated.
-Removing … Continue reading
+We left off in the last posting with upholstery buildup of the inside … Continue reading

 We are properly conserving a French-made Planter’s Chair, circa 1860.
+(You can begin here, if you like.)
 We’ll follow the chair through excavation to the new show-cover.
-An overview of the process, from one vantage point, below.
-We begin with excavation.
-Excavation is the discovery process, and … Continue reading
+We left off in the last posting with inside back excavation.
+The inside … Continue reading